Student Service Coordinator

 The Mary Carroll Kennedy and Marjorie Little Awards will be presented to Open Choice high school senior(s) who meet the following eligibility requirements:

 - Applicant must be a U.S. citizen or permanent resident.

-- Applicant must be a current Hartford Region Open Choice Program high school graduating senior.
+- Applicant must be a current Hartford Region Open Choice Program high school graduating senior or junior.

 - Applicant must have a minimum cumulative grade point average of 2.7.

 - Applicant must submit all required information no later than 4:30 p.m. on March 29, 2019.

 The recipient will be chosen by the Mary Carroll Kennedy and Marjorie Little Awards Committee and will determine award recipient(s) by April 19, 2019, and will notify recipient(s) by April 30th.